LuckyLarryLive/BCRS/replit.md

 ## Overview

 Brick City is a Web3 virtual real estate simulation game that combines the classic charm of Monopoly with modern blockchain technology.
 Players can buy, sell, and manage virtual properties using $BRIKS tokens while building their real estate empire.
-The game features a comprehensive property marketplace (MLS), portfolio management, and social features like leaderboards and player rankings.
+The game features a comprehensive property marketplace (MLS), portfolio management, interactive tutorial system, and social features like leaderboards and player rankings.

-The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring real-time property transactions, wallet connectivity, and an engaging tutorial system for new players.
+The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring simulated wallet connectivity, property transactions, and an engaging tutorial system using React Joyride for new players.

+## Recent Changes

+- **January 19, 2025**: Implemented complete application with all core features
+  - Landing page with simulated wallet connection
+  - Dashboard with market overview and statistics
+  - MLS (Multiple Listing Service) for property browsing and purchasing
+  - Portfolio page for managing owned properties
+  - Get $BRIKS modal for token purchasing simulation
+  - Leaderboard page showing top players
+  - Interactive tutorial system using React Joyride
+  - Monopoly-themed UI with green/cream/gold color scheme
+  - In-memory storage with sample property data
+  - Full property purchasing and ownership system

 ## User Preferences